C A N O E S

 Custom canoes can be made with your choice of trim, color and finishes.
 Available woods include red and white cedar, ash, cherry, mahogany, and sitka spruce.

-16' Chestnut "Prospector" - starting at $ 6000.00
+16' Chestnut "Prospector" - starting at $ 6250.00

 The Chestnut Prospector was designed for a combination of strength, lightness, stability, and carrying capacity and remains one of the most popular canoe models.
 Lone Pine Canoe Company's replica model follows the styling and specifications of the original Chestnut Prospector including ample rocker.
-Standard build features include white cedar ribs, western red cedar planking, and ash decks, gunwales, thwarts and hand-caned seats.
+Standard build features include white cedar ribs, western red cedar planking, and ash decks, gunwales, thwarts and slat seats.
 The hull is traditionally finished in red and accented with brass stem bands.
 Quality fasteners made of brass, bronze, or stainless steel are used in its construction.

 |